Top 16 online proofing tools for faster feedback

 Best for:

-Small to mid-sized teams that want project management and creative review combined in a single flat-rate tool.
+We recommend ProofHub for small to mid-sized teams that want project management and creative review combined in a single flat-rate tool.

 Pricing:

 Essential plan starts from $45/month (flat rate, unlimited users).
 Ultimate Control plan starts from $150/month.
+No free plan but you can get a 14-day free trial.

 Integrations: